grzegorzk/logmap/Readme.md

 # clog

-Tool helps to spot new behavior in your logs so you don't have to analyse 1000s of lines yourself.
+Tool helps to spot new behavior in your logs so you don't have to analyze 1000s of lines yourself.
 Create log filters from known logs.
 Use filters to flag unknown logs.

 # Prerequisites